1. Two Truths and a Lie.

-- Instruct the groups to try and build the tallest freestanding tower they can using these items.
+- Instruct the groups to try and build the tallest free-standing tower they can using the above items.

 - Tell them to use as much of the materials as they want, but it must end with the marshmallow at the top.

 - Tell them the marshmallow must be whole, but other pieces can be broken up.

 - Give a time limit of 15-25 minutes.

 Team members ask questions of each other to try to guess what the secret label is on their back, then have to find their pair.

 - Come up with a list of well-known pairs.
 We've got examples below to get you started.

 - Write each one of these on a name tag.
 So you’d have a name tag with “peanut butter” and another with “jelly."

 - Put a tag on each team member’s back so they can’t see it.

 - Now, team members ask each other yes or no questions to figure out their label.